mizrael/OpenSleigh/src/OpenSleigh.Transport.RabbitMQ/README.md

 });
 ```

 It is also possible to use a custom naming policy to define the names for exchanges and queues.
-This allows us to have a single exchange binded to multiple queues.
+This allows us to have a single exchange bound to multiple queues.
 Messages will be routed using the queue name.

 ```
 services.AddOpenSleigh(cfg =>{